thecooldrop/programming-katas/spring/README.md

 Using curl you can test your code by running `curl -X GET http://localhost:8080/hello`.

 Learning questions:
-- What dependencies did you need to add to add to your Spring application?
+- What dependencies did you need to add to your Spring application?
 - What annotations did you have to use to create a REST controller?
 - What annotations did you have to use to create a REST endpoint?
 - Did you stumble upon other similar annotations, which were not originally what you were looking for?